-When you are in the Coverage Gap Stage and obtain drugs in Tiers 3, 4 or 5, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
+When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
-Both the amount you pay and the amount discounted by the manufacturer for brand name drugs count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.
+Both the amount you pay and the amount discounted

+You also receive some coverage for generic drugs.
 You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
 For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.